The 20 Best Optic Atrophy Type 1 Doctors Near Me in Maryland, US

 Johns Hopkins Health Care & Surgery Center — Bethesda

 Andrew R. Carey, MD is a the Neil R. Miller Rising Professor of Ophthalmology in the division of Neuro-Ophthalmology at the Wilmer Eye Institute.
 He specializes in neuro-ophthalmic disorders such as optic neuritis, uveitis related papillitis, ischemic & hereditary optic neuropathies as well as diseases of the retina, including age-related macular degeneration, diabetic retinopathy, toxic retinopathies and inherited disorders of the retina such as retinitis pigmentosa.
 Dr. Carey’s clinical and research interests include comparative effectiveness and cost-benefit of intravitreal medications, long-term outcome of treatments for choroidal neovascularization, novel treatments for papillitis, and the use of novel imaging modalities to better diagnose and understand optic nerve and retinal diseases.
 Dr. Carey received his bachelor's from Davidson College in mathematics in 2006.
 In 2010, he received his medical degree from the University of South Florida.
 He completed his ophthalmology residency as Chief Resident in 2014 at the University of South Florida.
 He then went on to complete his fellowship in neuro-ophthalmology at Bascom Palmer Eye Institute in 2015 and his fellowship in medical retina at the University of Iowa in 2016.
 Videos Dr. Andrew R. CareyNeuro-Ophthalmology.
 Dr. Carey is rated as an Advanced provider by MediFind in the treatment of Optic Atrophy Type 1.
-His top areas of expertise are Papilledema, Increased Intracranial Pressure, Optic Nerve Atrophy, and Optic Neuritis.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Papilledema, Increased Intracranial Pressure, Optic Nerve Atrophy, and Optic Neuritis.
+Dr. Carey is board certified in American Board Of Ophthalmology.

 The Johns Hopkins Hospital